HieuNguyenVu/scully-personal-website/blog/algo-binary-search.md

 published: true
 image: 'https://i.imgur.com/K1BOwur.jpg'
 header_image: 'https://i.imgur.com/BEuDltz.jpg'
-tags: ['Algo','Binary Search']
+tags: ['Algorithm','Binary Search']
 priority: 1
 link: '/blog/algo-binary-search'
 slug: algo-binary-search
 location: 'Hanoi, Vietnam'
 ---

 _**This series is the note of me when I exercise Binary Search in LeetCode.
-Actually, I'm not a good person who best knows about the algorithm, my knowledge just learned from my friend and from the internet.
+Actually, I'm not a good person who best knows about the algorithm, my knowledge just learned from my friend and summary from the internet.
 But I hope this may help you for the next interview.
 I assume that you already have knowledge about Binary Search.
 If you don't, please read it [here][1].**_

 ## I. Which challenges we should think to solve by the Binary Search ?